heyterrance/ash/README.md

-# Ax
-An assortment of helpful classes
+# A Set of Headers

 ## Classes
 * ```fixed_decimal<unsigned Precision>```